By clicking submit, I consent to my personal data being collected, stored, and processed by Think Pacific in accordance with our Privacy Policy.

 Accommodation

 Accommodation isย simple but comfortable, shared with your host family and teammates.
-Expect basic facilities, but also beautiful surroundings, family hospitality, and an experience that feels personal and memorable.
+Expect basic facilities, but also beautiful surroundings, local hospitality and unique insights beyond tourism.

 Food

-Meals areย carbohydrate-heavy, with rice and vegetables forming the core of a typical Balinese diet, often accompanied by fresh seasonal produce.
+Meals areย carbohydrate-heavy, with rice and vegetables forming the core of a typical Balinese diet.

 - Access To The Pre-Departure Portal.